PisterLab/BotNet/README.md

 Additional logging can be done by adding logic at the send of a solution.

 ### Common Problems
-Due to the remote server architecture, sometimes subprocesses can hang.
+1. Due to the remote server architecture, sometimes subprocesses can hang.
 In case of failed initialization, look for running rpyc and multithreading objects with `ps`.
 ```
  ps | grep python
  kill pid
 ```
+2. On the latext MacOS versions, OpenGL has a bug that affects the dynamics visualization.
+A fix is needed at the local Python version.
+See [this solution](https://stackoverflow.com/questions/63475461/unable-to-import-opengl-gl-in-python-on-macos).

 ----
 ## File Structure and Design Decisions